hi-swapx/docs/sdk/v3/guides/advanced/02-pool-data.md

 - [`ethers-multicall`](https://www.npmjs.com/package/ethers-multicall)

-The core code of this guide can be found in [`fetcher.ts`](https://github.com/SwapX/examples/tree/main/v3-sdk/multicall/src/libs/fetcher.ts)

 ## Configuration

-The example accompanying this guide can be configured in the [`config.ts`](https://github.com/SwapX/examples/tree/main/v3-sdk/multicall/src/config.ts) file.
 The default configuration defines the rpc endpoint and the pool that is used for this guide:

 ```typescript